MakieOrg/Website/src/blogposts/v0.24.0/post.md

 ![WGLMakie benchmark](./images/wglmakie-benchmark.svg)

 As one can see, there are large gains from the refactor, which are especially noticeable when interacting with WGLMakie plots over a slow connection.
-Something not entirely noticeable in the Benchmark is, that when using `update!`, all updates are now applied at the same time in JS, which avoids artifacts for larger/slower updates, where previously each update would come in seperate messages, creating incorrect states inbetween (e.g. updating x, y, z for a heatmap/image).
+Something not entirely noticeable in the benchmark is, that when using `update!`, all updates are now applied at the same time in JS.
+This avoids artifacts for larger/slower updates where previously each update would come in separate messages, creating incorrect states in-between (e.g. updating x, y, z for a heatmap/image).

 We're still missing a lot of optimizations to fully use the power of the compute graph, and the graph itself can still be optimized.
-As an example, we're still converting to Observables internally a lot, since we haven't had time to update all Blocks and recipes (Axis/LineAxis/Axis3/poly/...) to use the new compute graph, which does in some places currently almost double the work.
+For example, we're still converting to Observables internally a lot, since we haven't had time to update all Blocks and recipes (Axis/LineAxis/Axis3/poly/...) to use the new compute graph yet.
+Converting graph nodes to Observables forces them to update as soon as possible, disabling the ability to throw away intermediate updates.

 Any help to crowd source this will be much appreciated, since we need to concentrate on releasing Makie 1.0 from here on.